 correlation between the Tarot and the Kabbalah: the Hebrew system of mysticism.

-This fueled a new belief that the Tarot originated in Israel , and contained the wisdom of
+This fueled a new belief that the Tarot originated in Israel

 Since that time